keithrsialana/HMRDiscordBot/README.md

 # HMRDiscordBot
-Creating a chatbot for a the social platform 'Discord'
+A general-use chat-bot for a the social platform 'Discord' complete with many features

+## Pre-requisites
+Make sure to have these already installed on your computer:
+- node.js
+- npm

 ## Setup
-On the event that the project does not already include the required modules, download these modules.

-Note: Some API calls didn't have the option to recieve requests from the request module, so axios was needed to fix this problem.
+1. Install all Dependencies using
 ```
-npm install discord.js request axios
+npm i
 ```
 ### Optional
 You can use nodemon to seamlessly modify command files and restart the application whenever you press CTRL+S when saving a file.

 ## Running the application
 Use this from the base folder